de Gante (MH855r)

 Stephanie Wood

 This man is somewhat unusual in having a Spanish surname, but it was a famous name.
 Pedro de Gante (c.
 1480–1572), was probably present in New Spain when Baltazar de Gante was born, as this Flemish immigrant arrived there ahead of Los Doce (The Twelve) Franciscans, famed as the first missionaries.
 Pedro de Gante established a school in Mexico City, learned Nahuatl, and published a Christian doctrine in the language, which could explain his popularity with Nahuas, similar to Toribio de Benavente Motolinía.
-A great many Nahuas took the name Toribio (as a quick search of the name will attest), and at least one used Motolinia.
+A great many Nahuas took the name Toribio (as a quick search of the name will attest), and at least three had the name Motolinia.

 Stephanie Wood